Fikayomi31/alx-system_engineering-devops/0x00-shell_basics/README.md

-Creating ascript that deletes all files in current directory
+Create a scripe that create the welcome in the current directory